-Launched in 2014, Twiga Foods platform uses mobile phone technology to match supply and demand, aggregating market participants and finding buyers for farmers’ produce in Africa’s large, but highly fragmented fruit and vegetable market.
+Launched in 2014, Twiga Foods, which has been backed by other ventures such as DOB Equity, uses mobile phone technology to match supply and demand, aggregating market participants and finding buyers for farmers’ produce in Africa’s large, but highly fragmented fruit and vegetable market.

 Twiga’s m-commerce platform guarantees farmers access to a fairly priced, transparent, mobile marketplace while vendors can consistently source high-quality produce, which is conveniently delivered for free to their doorstep by Twiga.
 By increasing efficiency in the supply chain, Twiga is able to reduce waste and ultimately reduce food prices for end consumers.

 The company initially started off matching vendors to banana farmers, but now works with other produce such as tomatoes, cabbage, mango, potato and onion.
 Farmers who sign up with Twiga receive payment within 24 hours.
 Twiga serves over 13,000 farmers and 6,000 vendors in Kenya and has collection centers across the country, in addition to a central pack house with cold storage facilities, and mobilized trucks and vans for swift collection and distribution of produce.